How to do Business with WCSD

 The District uses several types of procurement methods:

-- PROCUREMENT CARDS - All purchases for products which total less than $500 (with a few exceptions) are to be made with a procurement card.
+- PROCUREMENT CARDS - All purchases for products that total less than $500 (with a few exceptions) are to be made with a procurement card.

 District employees should be asked for their District picture identification card before picking up any merchandise.